Versatility and deep selection have made the genus a top seller for Oregon growers

 The Picea group is a big seller because it has so much variability, especially in climates that don’t have as many options as the Northwest.

-“I think it comes down to [hardiness] in a lot more extreme cold climates,” said Roby Babcock, director of marketing at Iseli Nursery in Boring, Oregon.
+“I think it comes down to a desire for options in climates with extreme cold,” said Roby Babcock, director of marketing at Iseli Nursery in Boring, Oregon.
 “It’s not to say there isn’t variability within other groups of conifers — but there’s quite a wide range in the Picea group for those climates.
 Spruce can take cold and heat, and comes in a wide variety of heights and widths, colors and textures, and provides many opportunities for different landscape applications.”

 Dave Grotz, owner of Peace of Mind Nursery Inc. in Silverton, Oregon, appreciates the genus because all colors are represented.
 Good examples are Picea ‘Mission Blue’, one of his favorite blue spruces, and ‘Skylands’, which he likes for its golden hue in an upright form.